Vaskivskyi/ha-asusrouter/README.md

 #### Firmware limitations

-Firmware versions 3.x.x are fully supported (older versions might have a limited amount of sensors available).
+Firmware versions `3.0.0.4.x` are fully supported (older versions might have a limited amount of sensors available).
+When talking about the FW, `3.0.0.4` might be missed since it is the same all the time.
+Important is only the last part, e.g. `386.48631` for the stock or `386.7` for Merlin FW.

-Firmware 5.x.x (some DSL models) is **NOT supported** yet (a testing device is required).
+Firmware `5.x.x` (some DSL models) is **NOT supported** (not AsusWRT).

 ## Installation